 Communication must have an honesty of purpose.
 It must serve the necessities of family safety and neighborhood survival.
 It must facilitate the resolving of problems and the meeting of shared needs.
 Consequently, it will benefit from as diverse a gathering of people as possible, a diversity that provides maximum resources of experience, knowledge, and practical skills.
 Well-organized and seriously constituted local communities will alone, under extreme conditions, possess the necessary capacity and conditions for preserving the core principles and values of the United States.

 We are presented with a formidable task.
 Without trustworthy neighbors and coherent communities, how are we to engage constructively with America as a whole – a people uprooted and disorganized in the wasteland of a broken society?
 How will we build dependable relationships, a stable civil order, and a safe future for our children and grandchildren?
 I do not voice this question as an intellectual exercise, but rather as a personal challenge to my readers as thinking, caring, self-respecting adults.
 This is our turning point.
 Do we have the will to rise above our differences to engage with our neighbors, to resolve local problems and meet shared needs?

 The future security and stability of the United States to which I refer can only be made real by through civic responsibility and compassionate citizenship.
-It cannot be imposed with unthinking force from above.
-The practice of the learned skills necessary for governance on a wide scale can best be learned in the crucible of community.
+No freedom can be imposed with force.
+The practice of learned skills necessary for governance on a wide scale can best be learned in the crucible of community.

 Working with people is probably the most challenging thing we do in life.
 Choosing to work together requires perseverance and forbearance – a readiness to exercise tolerance, patience, self-control.
 There will always be difficult people to test us.